samsannchez/GWC--group7/README.md

 ### Characters

 #### Tiki
-<p>A local surfer who spends most of his time catching waves.
-He's carefree and always up for a good time.</p>
+A local surfer who spends most of his time catching waves.
+He's carefree and always up for a good time.
-#### Chief Coa
+#### Chief Koa
-<p>The leader of the village.
-He's respected by all and often sought out for his wisdom.</p>
+The leader of the village.
+He's respected by all and often sought out for his wisdom.
 #### Captain Jack
-<p>A retired pirate who now runs a bar on the beach.
-He has an eyepatch and a missing leg.</p>
+A retired pirate who now runs a bar on the beach.
+He has an eyepatch and a missing leg.
 #### Forest Ranger
-<p>A forest ranger who patrols the area to protect it from poachers and other dangers.</p>
+A forest ranger who patrols the area to protect it from poachers and other dangers.

 ## How to play